 Spend the evening hanging out with the locals at the Night Bazaar.
-Skip the more touristy and expensive teak restaurant area, opting for the open air foodcourt with food stalls down each side.
-Soak up the local live music show whilst you cook your own Pad Thai at your table.
+Skip the more touristy and expensive teak restaurant area, opting for the outdoor food court with food stalls down each side.
+Soak up the local live music show while you cook your own Pad Thai at your table.

 1. Wat Rong Khun (The White Temple)

 Set your alarm early.
 To get the best of the number one attraction, you need to be there early to beat the crowds.
 Head off between 7.00am - 7.30am if you can on the main road south (Highway 1) towards Doi Luang National Park and Lampang.
 Watch the traffic on this busy dual carriageway.
 At times you can ride on a parallel side road, which is less hair-raising.

 At first sight, the temple is striking, its mirrored mosaics glimmering in the early morning sun.
 Before you pay to enter, grab some wide shots across the water before too many people in their garish shirts crash your pictures as they cross the temple bridge.

 The 50 baht ticket price is excellent value for this unique, contemporary work of art.
 Privately owned by Chalermchai Kositpipat who designed, constructed and opened it to the public in 1997.
 Construction is still ongoing.
 Take your time soaking up the intricate details.
 You can't miss the sea of hands reaching out to grab the sinners, pulling them into the underworld.